This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 a nail through the boards (most of the nails will bend),

-so the lumber should be used green.
+so hardwood lumber should be used green.

 areas where no local lumber products are available, imported

-4 grade), 3/4 thick, can be used in place of
+kiln-dried softwood sheathing lumber, 3/4 inches thick, can be used in place of

 rough sawn lumber.
 This option works fine.